OWL Design

 Balancing form with function, we give spaces room to breathe so they work better and allow design details to shine.
 Drawing on a love of nature and craftsmanship, we enjoy working with fresh colour combinations, organic shapes, graphic patterns and natural materials to create interiors that instinctively feel good.

-Sophie: I loved design technology and textiles and school but didn’t really know where to take it.
-My family had a flooring business so when I left school I worked in that industry for a few years while I worked it out.
-I soon realised flooring wasn’t enough, I wanted to design the whole space not just the floors so I decided to go back and study and did an art foundation followed by a degree in interior architecture, which is where I met Simone.
+Sophie: I loved design technology and textiles and school, but didn’t really know where to take it.
+My family had a flooring business, so when I left school, I worked in that industry for a few years while I worked it out.
+I soon realised flooring wasn’t enough, I wanted to design the whole space, not just the floors, so I decided to go back and study and did an art foundation followed by a degree in interior architecture, which is where I met Simone.

 Simone: From a young age, I aspired to be an artist and loved drawing.
 As I grew older, my passion for interior design grew as well.
-Inspired by weekend trips with my parents to stately homes and furniture shops, I would come home and re-arrange my bedroom on an almost monthly basis and try my hand at making cushions alongside my mum who sold them at craft fairs.
+Inspired by weekend trips with my parents to stately homes and furniture shops, I would come home and re-arrange my bedroom on an almost monthly basis and try my hand at making cushions alongside my mum, who sold them at craft fairs.
 During school, I completed work placements with Nina Campbell and Hopkins Architects, which truly inspired me.
 It was amazing to see how interior spaces could influence emotions, and the idea of creating spaces that enhance people’s lives motivated me to pursue this career.
 Having my own business was always a dream of mine.
 Sophie and I used to joke in university about starting our own company one day.
 Realizing we both had something unique to offer the interior design world, we took the plunge and founded Owl.

 Sophie: Building a business slowly and organically there have been many special moments along the way rather than one big one, but some that stand out are landing our first dream- one we had literally written down as our dream drop with all the criteria and then we landed it – it was one where we had pretty much a free reign on the design, and a healthy budget so we could really show what we could do.
-That led to our first feature in Elle Decoration – which was my favorite magazine growing up, so it felt amazing.
-We also reached 10 years in business last year too, which was something we never dreamed of and feels like an incredible achievement.
+That led to our first feature in Elle Decoration, which was my favorite magazine growing up, so it felt amazing.
+We also reached 10 years in business last year, which was something we never dreamed of and feels like an incredible achievement.

-First of all, we have an in-depth conversation with the clients and really work out their needs, wants, hopes and dreams – and just as importantly dislikes!
+First of all, we have an in-depth conversation with the clients and really work out their needs, wants, hopes, and dreams – and just as importantly dislikes!
 People often have unique dislikes due to a memory of a certain colour, or the feel of a texture – knowing these can save a lot of time later.
-Simone and I will then go away separately and do our own research – this could be from anywhere; books we’ve read, things we are watching, the history of the place or area we are working in, era of the property, a favourite hobby or even direction of the client.
-And then we come together to have a brainstorm meeting where we go through our individual ideas and hone down a direction for each space.
+Simone and I will then go away separately and do our own research – this could be from anywhere; books we’ve read, things we are watching, the history of the place or area we are working in, the era of the property, a favourite hobby, or even the direction of the client.
+And then we come together to have a brainstorming meeting where we go through our individual ideas and hone down a direction for each space.
 We are quite in tune after so many years working together, so we often find we are aligned before we even get started.

-Simone: We’ve been lucky to work with so many lovely clients over the years and having that close working relationship always makes a project enjoyable.
-Last year we had the pleasure of completing a fantastic renovation, including a large extension, for a client we have had the joy of working with a few times now.
+Simone: We’ve been lucky to work with so many lovely clients over the years, and having that close working relationship always makes a project enjoyable.
+Last year, we had the pleasure of completing a fantastic renovation, including a large extension, for a client we have had the joy of working with a few times now.
 It’s always such a joy to see the end results and a happy client!

-8. What are your 3 favorite pieces from the Philia Collection?
+favorite pieces from the Philia Collection

 Automa Coffee Table – I love the futuristic yet retro feel of this coffee table by Pietro Franceschini.

-Soluz Mobile Pendant Lamp – And I absolutely love the colour and shape of this mobile pendant by Angel Mombiedro
+Soluz Mobile Pendant Lamp – And I absolutely love the colour and shape of this mobile pendant by Angel Mombiedro.

 Soluz Mobile Pendant Lamp by Ángel Mombiedro